Representation of tensor functions using lower-order structural tensor set: two-dimensional point group

 In the following sections, we first revisit the representation theory of tensor functions in Section \ref{sec:rep} to prepare readers for the background theory.
 In Section \ref{sec:struct_tensor_set}, we introduce a concept "structural tensor set" that is the key to this reformulated representation and present the structural tensor sets for all 2D point groups.
-Note that six 2D point groups ($\mathcal{C}_1$, $\mathcal{C}_{1v}$, $\mathcal{C}_2$, $\mathcal{C}_{2v}$, $\mathcal{C}_\infty$, $\mathcal{C}_{\infty v}$) have low-order structural tensors so their representation theory can adopt the original formulation of Boehler and Liu, as listed in Section \ref{sec:rep}.
-In contrast, for the six 2D point groups ($\mathcal{C}_4$, $\mathcal{C}_{4v}$, $\mathcal{C}_3$, $\mathcal{C}_{3v}$, $\mathcal{C}_6$, $\mathcal{C}_{6v}$) with high-order structural tensors, the reformulation of Man and Goddard has to be employed to establish the representation theory.
+Note that six 2D point groups ($\mathcal{C}_1$, $\mathcal{C}_{1v}$, $\mathcal{C}_2$, $\mathcal{C}_{2v}$, $\mathcal{C}_\infty$, $\mathcal{C}_{\infty v}$) have lower-order structural tensors so their representation theory can adopt the original formulation of Boehler and Liu, as listed in Section \ref{sec:rep}.
+In contrast, for the six 2D point groups ($\mathcal{C}_4$, $\mathcal{C}_{4v}$, $\mathcal{C}_3$, $\mathcal{C}_{3v}$, $\mathcal{C}_6$, $\mathcal{C}_{6v}$) with higher-order structural tensors, the reformulation of Man and Goddard has to be employed to establish the representation theory.
 Hence, we present the reformulated representation theory for these six 2D point groups in Sections \ref{sec:C4}-\ref{sec:C6}.
+It is worth mentioning that this paper uses the Schoenflies notation.
+For more details on the various notation systems, readers are encouraged to check the SI and consult \cite{de2012structure}.
 Finally, we add more discussions and remarks in Section \ref{sec:remarks} regarding the reformulated representation theory and its applications.
 Additionally, it is worth noting that we have listed the symmetry operations and multiplication tables for all 2D point groups in the Supplementary Information.
 To our knowledge, these multiplication tables have not been published elsewhere yet.
 The Supplementary Information is not only useful for the theories outlined in this work but also to the broader research community.